 In the olden days, the fair used to be celebrated for a week but now it is celebrated just for a day.

 Kamaleshwar Fair is held in Kamleshwar Mahadev Temple located on the banks of Alaknanda River in the historic town of Srinagar in Garhwal.

 On this day, people visit Kamleshwar Temple throughout the day to worship Lord Kamleshwar.
-Along with religious ceremonies, people also engage in buying and selling of essential commodities.
+Along with religious ceremonies, people also engage in buying and selling essential commodities.

 Kot Ki Mai fair is celebrated at a high peak located in Gwaldam Marg, 3kms ahead of Baijnath in Chamoli district of Uttarakhand.

 Maun Mela is a very old fair that has been celebrated for ages in Tehri.
-It is said that the Maun fair has been started by Tehri king, Narendra Shah at Nilhad River.
+It is said that the Maun fair has been started by the Tehri king, Narendra Shah at Nilhad River.